klamma/ar-for-eu-book/_pages/chapters/performance_profiling.md

 Although the descriptions guide the creation of channel maps for the Mixed Reality Toolkit's standard shader, one can also use this tool for other shaders which expect other channel combinations.

 ![MRTK Texture Combiner Tool]({{pathToRoot}}/assets/figures/performance_profiling/MRTKTextureCombiner.png)

+This optimisation reduces the initial loading times of the scene because less textures need to be read.
+Additionally, this means that less textures need to be kept in memory.

 - performance guidelines: frames per second to make the user feel comfortable
 - the problem with threading in Unity